Kansas Military and Veterans Benefits

 Health Insurance Benefits

 U.S. Department of Veterans Affairs (VA) Facilities in Kansas

 Kansas Military Resource Locator

-Summary of Kansas Military and Veterans Benefits: Kansas offers special benefits for its military Service members and Veterans including Kansas National Guard and Reserve Service member Emergency Assistance, Kansas Public Employees Retirement System Military Benefits, Kansas National Guard Educational Assistance Program, Special Vehicle License Plates and Department of Wildlife Parks and Tourism benefits.
+Summary of Kansas Military and Veterans Benefits: Kansas offers special benefits for Service members, Veterans and their Families including Service member emergency financial relief, Kansas Public Employees Retirement System military service credit, Kansas National Guard Educational Assistance Program, special vehicle license plates and Department of Wildlife and Parks benefits.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.
-The state, through the Kansas Commission on Veterans' Affairs (KCVA), provides 17 different service office locations which provide individual assistance to Veterans in completing the paperwork necessary to receive benefits.
-For assistance in applying for benefits please call 785-296-3976 or send an email to Kansas Commission of Veterans Affairs Central Office .

 Kansas Military and Veterans State Benefit Highlights and Eligibility

 Kansas Income Taxes on Military Retired Pay: Military retired pay that is included in federal adjusted gross income is not taxed in Kansas.